Foxandxss/angular-tips/source/_posts/2013-08-01-why-does-angular-dot-js-rock.markdown

 Aha!
 So it is the container of a pie chart.

 What's the problem?
-You can't figure out what your page does if you don't look at every javacript file that is attached to it.
+You can't figure out what your page does if you don't look at every Javacript file that is attached to it.

 Then look at this code of an Angular app: